Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 # iOS-OTA-Downgrader-Updater

-## I have just realised that this script is useless becuase the `git pull` command exists, so you can just use that instead
+## I have just realised that this script is useless becuase the `git pull` command exists, so you can just use that instead to update iOS-OTA-Downgrader

+- run `~/cd iOS-OTA-Downgrader/ && git pull`

 Table of contents: